johns-vanilla-php/bat-various-batch-files/ssh-keygen/README.md

 ## Install
 ### Copy and Paste Method
-The easies way to use this is to copy the contents of the file and paste them into a new Text (.txt) document.
+The easies way to use this is to copy the contents of the [generate-github-keys.bat](ssh-keygen/generate-github-keys.bat) and paste them into a new Text (.txt) document.
 Chamge the file extension from .txt to .bat, then double-click the file to run it.
 It doesn's matter where you save the file.

-## Download

 ## How to Use
 - Double-click the file to run it.